kabirwalia8300/textDirect/README.md

 - Lack of financial resources to purchase smartphones with GPS applications like Google Maps.
 - Poor penetration of internet and mobile data services in the regions they reside in.

-However, most users have feature phones equipped with text messaging capabilities.
+However, most have feature phones equipped with text messaging capabilities.
 TextDirect is an SMS-based navigation service that delivers step by step directions between two locations.

 ### Dependencies